Morse-Bott cohomology from homological perturbation theory: The Minimal Morse-Bott Cochain Complexes

-where $k_{i,j}:=\dim \cK_{i,j}$. \end{enumerate} \end{definition}
+where $y_{i,j}:=\dim \cY_{i,j}$. \end{enumerate} \end{definition}

-The main result of this subsection is that flow homotopies induces homotopies between the the morphisms induced by the boundary flow premorphisms.
-Before stating the theorem, we introduce the following notation.
+The main result of this subsection is that flow homotopies induce homotopies between the maps induced by the boundary flow premorphisms (which are not necessarily cochain morphisms).
+Before stating the theorem, we introduce the following notation. \begin{enumerate} \item For $k\in \Z$ and $0<i_1<\ldots<i_p$ and $j_1<\ldots<j_q<k$,